2024

 Royal Society for the Prevention of Acc…

-Action taken summary RoSPA plans to review and update fire safety information on their website by Q4 2024, explore collaboration with the sheltered accommodation sector, and develop a policy position on fire safety …
+Action Planned (AI summary) RoSPA will review and update fire safety information for sheltered premises on their website in Q4 2024, explore collaborations with professionals in the sector in Q1 2025, and develop a policy position on fire safety in sheltered accommodation in Q1 2025.

 All Responded